-In this chili, bulgur takes the place of the usual meat.
-Beans aren’t essential, though they can easily be incorporated (see Vegetarian Chili Variations below).
-All sorts of vegetables can also be incorporated, including corn kernels, zucchini, squash, carrots, celery, and more (just toss them in at the end of step 1).
+In this bulgar chili recipe, bulgur takes the place of the usual meat.
+Beans aren’t essential, though they can easily be incorporated (see the Vegetarian Chili Variations below).
+All sorts of vegetables can also be incorporated, including corn, zucchini, squash, carrots, celery, and more.
+Just toss them in along with the chiles.
 Like most stews, this one will actually taste better the next day, which makes it a super make-ahead dish.–Mark Bittman

 LC Bittman on Bulgur Note

-Author Mark Bittman concedes that you can replace the bulgur with just about any whole grain, included cooked wheat, rye, kamut, spelt, hominy, and millet (if using an alternate cooked grain, adjust the stock or water to just 2 cups).
+Bulgur has a rather nutty awesomeness that works quite well in this—and many—recipes, although author Mark Bittman has also made this chili recipe by replacing the bulgur with just about any cooked whole grain, including cooked wheat, rye, kamut, spelt, hominy, and millet.
+The choice is yours.
+(He notes that if using an alternate cooked grain, adjust the stock or water to just 2 cups.)

 Bulgur Chili Recipe